 Saisons to Try From Perennial Artisan Ales: Distant Land, Prism, and Saison de Lis

 Usually, when we’re talking about Perennial, we’re drooling over the brewery’s decadent pastry stouts.
-But, it shouldn’t be overlooked that the St. Louis brewery whips up some darn tasty saisons as well.
-Beers like Distant Land and Saison de Lis are elegant approaches to saison while Prism offers the brewery a chance to play within the style.
-Whether the flavors lean more floral or embrace the hoppier side of things, Perennial is a saison brewery worth seeking out.
+But you shouldn’t overlook that the St. Louis brewery also whips up some darn tasty saisons.
+Beers like Distant Land and Saison de Lis are elegant approaches to saison, while Prism offers the brewery a chance to play within the style.
+Whether the flavors lean more floral or embrace the hoppier side, Perennial is a saison brewery worth seeking.

 Ava, IL